PriNova/codypy/README.md

 1. The script will then receive and process JSON-RPC messages from the server.
 1. It will extract and display the method and result from the received messages if `is_debugging` is set to `True`.
 1. You will be in 'chat' mode, where you can have a conversation with the Cody Agent based on your input and enhanced context about your codebase.
 1. The script will continue to receive messages until you input `/quit`.
-The server closes the connection.
+The server closes then the connection.

 ## Usage as CLI tool